Linear Regression: Multiple Regression Theory and Python Implementation (From Scratch & scikit-learn)

 fig.show()

-Thus, the regression plane was obtained by solving the normal equation.
+In this way, we were able to obtain the regression plane by solving the normal equation.

 from sklearn.linear_model import LinearRegression